h3jia/bayesfast/README.md

 ## Dependencies

-BayesFast requires python>=3.6, cython, extension-helpers, numdifftools, multiprocess, matplotlib, numpy>=1.17, scikit-learn, scipy and threadpoolctl.
+BayesFast requires python>=3.6, cython, extension-helpers, numdifftools, multiprocess, matplotlib, numpy>=1.17, recommonmark, scikit-learn, scipy and threadpoolctl.
 Currently, it has been tested on Ubuntu and Mac, with python 3.6-3.8.

 ## License